conveyal/scenario-editor/docs/prepare-inputs/README.md

 ## Creating a Project

 Uploading and processing a network bundle may take several minutes.
-Once processing is complete, you should be able to create a new :term:`project` based on the bundle you uploaded.
+Once processing is complete, you should be able to create a new [project](../glossary#project) based on the bundle you uploaded.
 If you aren't on the projects page already, click the project icon (<i class="fa fa-cubes"></i>) and then,

 <span class="btn btn-success"><i class="fa fa-plus"></i> Create new Project</span>